Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Representatives of hyperelliptic curves in odd characteristic

 \section{Representatives of hyperelliptic curves in odd characteristic}

 Assume that the finite field $k$ has an odd number of elements.
-The hyperelliptic curves of genus $g \geq 2$ are the ones endowed with a degree two morphism to $\Pb^1$.
-This morphism induces a degree two extension of the function field of $\Pb^1$.
-If we consider hyperelliptic curves defined over the finite field $k$ and choose an affine coordinate $x$ on $\Pb^1$ then we can write this extension in the form $y^2=f(x)$, where $f$ is a square-free polynomial with coefficients in $k$ of degree $2g+1$ or $2g+2$.
-At infinity, we can describe the curve given by the polynomial $f$ in the coordinate $t=1/x$ by $y^2=t^{2g+2}\cdot f(1/t)$.
+The hyperelliptic curves of genus $g \geq 2$ are the ones endowed with a degree $2$ morphism to $\Pb^1$.
+This morphism induces a degree $2$ extension of the function field of $\Pb^1$.
+If we consider hyperelliptic curves defined over the finite field $k$ and choose an affine coordinate $x$ on $\Pb^1$, then we can write this extension in the form $y^2=f(x)$, where $f$ is a square-free polynomial with coefficients in $k$ of degree $2g+1$ or $2g+2$.
+At infinity, we can describe the curve given by the polynomial $f$ in the coordinate $t=1/x$ by $y^2=t^{2g+2}\, f(1/t)$.
+We will therefore let $f(\infty)$, which corresponds to $t=0$, be the coefficient of $f$ of degree $2g+2$.

-\begin{dfn} Let $P_g$ be the set of square-free polynomials with coefficients in $k$ and of degree $2g+1$ or $2g+2$.
+\begin{dfn} Let $P_g$ denote the set of square-free polynomials with coefficients in $k$ and of degree $2g+1$ or $2g+2$, and let $P'_g \subset P_g$ consist of the monic polynomials.
 Write $C_f$ for the curve corresponding to the element $f$ in $P_g$. \end{dfn}

-By construction, there exists for each $k$-isomorphism class of objects in $\Hh g(k)$ an $f$ in $P_g$ such that $C_f$ is a representative.
+By construction, there exists for each $k$-isomorphism class of objects in $\Hh_g(k)$ an $f$ in $P_g$ such that $C_f$ is a representative.
 Moreover, the $k$-isomorphisms between curves corresponding to elements of $P_g$ are given by $k$-isomorphisms of their function fields.
 By the uniqueness of the linear system $g^1_2$ on a hyperelliptic curve, these isomorphisms must respect the inclusion of the function field of $\Pb^1$.
-The $k$-isomorphisms are therefore precisely the ones induced by elements of the group $G:=\mathrm{GL}_2(k) \times k^*/D$ where and where an element
+The $k$-isomorphisms are therefore precisely (see \cite[p.
+126]{G-euler}) the ones induced by elements of the group $G:=\mathrm{GL}^{\mathrm{op}}_2(k) \times k^*/D$ where